Duke Henry of Mecklenburg-Schwerin

-Henry of Mecklenburg-Schwerin (Heinrich Wladimir Albrecht Ernst; Hendrik Vladimir Albrecht Ernst; 19 April 1876 – 3 July 1934) was Prince consort of the Netherlands from 7 February 1901 until his death in 1934 as the husband of Queen Wilhelmina.
-He was the longest-serving Dutch consort.
+Duke Henry of Mecklenburg-Schwerin (Heinrich Wladimir Albrecht Ernst; Hendrik Vladimir Albrecht Ernst; 19 April 1876 – 3 July 1934) was Prince of the Netherlands from 7 February 1901 until his death in 1934 as the husband of Queen Wilhelmina.
+He remains the longest-serving Dutch consort.

 Biography

 Henry of Mecklenburg-Schwerin was born on 19 April 1876 in Schwerin.
 He was the youngest son of Frederick Francis II, Grand Duke of Mecklenburg-Schwerin, and his third wife, Princess Marie of Schwarzburg-Rudolstadt.

 On 6 February 1901, Henry was created a Prince of the Netherlands and the next day, 7 February, married Queen Wilhelmina in The Hague.
-Their only child together, Juliana, was born in 1909.
-On 4 September 1948, Wilhelmina abdicated as queen of the Netherlands, to be succeeded by her daughter.
+Their only child together, Princess Juliana, was born in 1909.